-- Sometimes the chemical used in the salons may cause severe allergic reactions, and you certainly cannot afford that.
-You should call up and discuss their products to rule out any possibility of the products that can cause an allergic reaction and you would like to avoid.
+- Sometimes the chemicals used in the salons may cause severe allergic reactions, and you certainly cannot afford that.
+You should call up and discuss their products to rule out any possibility of the products that can cause an allergic reaction and that you would like to avoid.

 - If you are thinking of getting acrylic nails, it might be a good idea to avoid getting them in the first three months of your pregnancy.

-- Maintain hygiene as far as cleaning these false nails are concerned.
+- Maintain hygiene as far as cleaning these false nails is concerned.
 Failure to do so may lead to fungal or bacterial infection.

 - After the procedure of nail fixing is done, make sure you wash your hands thoroughly to let go of any residual chemicals that may be present on your skin or nails.

-- Refrain from getting fake nails as it may lead to excessive exposure to chemicals used in acrylic manicure in pregnancy.
+- Refrain from getting fake nails while pregnant, as it may lead to excessive exposure to chemicals used in acrylic manicures in pregnancy.

 - Wear a face mask to avoid harmful fumes or take frequent breaks to get some fresh air.

-- Book for a morning appointment as your nail parlour may have lesser harmful fumes as compared to a session later in the day.
+- Book for a morning appointment as your nail parlor may have lesser harmful fumes as compared to a session later in the day.

 Looking pretty and dainty is what a lot of women want, and we totally understand it.
-However, why do you want to undergo any kind of dubious process that may or may not have any type of ill-effects on your unborn baby?
-We suggest that if you can wait, then postpone it till your baby is born.
+However, now that you’ve read about acrylic nails and pregnancy, why do you want to undergo any kind of dubious process that may or may not have any type of ill effects on your unborn baby?
+We suggest that if you can wait, then postpone the process of applying acrylic nails when pregnant.